Nitin2575/strength-intelligence/Vision/Personal_Background.md

 ## Why This Problem Matters to Me

-Strength Intelligence is not a random portfolio concept.
+Strength Intelligence is not a random concept or project.

 It comes directly from how I currently manage my own training and health.